zerotier/docs/docs/central/sso.md

 #### Step 2: Attach Groups to Tokens

 In the Okta administrator dashboard, go to Applications and opne the configuration for the Okta Application you've configured for use with ZeroTier.
 Click the 'Edit' button in the "OpenID Connect ID Token" box.
-Set "Group claim type" to "Filter", and set the three fields for "Group claim filter" to `zerotier-roles`, `Matches regex`, and `.*`.
+Set "Group claim type" to "Filter", and set the three fields for "Group claim filter" to `roles`, `Matches regex`, and `.*`.

 ![okta token config](/img/sso-okta-setup.png)